History of Ameren in Timeline

 On December 31, 1997, Ameren Corporation was created through the merger of Union Electric Company of St. Louis, Missouri, and Central Illinois Public Service Company of Springfield, Illinois.

-A study published in the journal Science used Medicare records to estimate deaths tied to air pollution from coal plants.
-The study estimated that from 1999 to 2020, approximately 4,000 deaths were linked to “fine particulate matter” from Labadie, far more than any other coal plant across seven Midwestern states.
+A study published in Science used Medicare records to estimate the number of deaths tied to air pollution from coal plants, estimating that from 1999 to 2020, about 4,000 deaths were linked to “fine particulate matter” from Labadie.

-On February 1, 2000, Illinova became a wholly owned subsidiary of Dynegy Inc.
+On February 1, 2000, Illinova Corporation became a wholly-owned subsidiary of Dynegy Inc.

 2000: AmerenEnergy Resources Formed